rajaduraim1999/AES-GCM-Base64-Cross-Platform/README.md

 ### There are several reasons why AES (Advanced Encryption Standard) is considered a strong encryption algorithm.
 Here are four of them:

-* **Security** : AES is a symmetric-key encryption algorithm that uses a block cipher to encrypt data.
+* **Security:** AES is a symmetric-key encryption algorithm that uses a block cipher to encrypt data.
 It has been extensively studied and analyzed by the cryptographic community, and no practical attacks have been found that could compromise the security of the algorithm.
 This means that AES is a secure choice for protecting sensitive data.

-* **Speed** : AES is a fast encryption algorithm that can encrypt and decrypt large amounts of data quickly.
+* **Speed:** AES is a fast encryption algorithm that can encrypt and decrypt large amounts of data quickly.
 This makes it suitable for use in applications where performance is important, such as network security protocols, disk encryption, and secure communication channels.

-* **Flexibility** : AES is a versatile encryption algorithm that can be used in various modes of operation, depending on the specific requirements of the application.
+* **Flexibility:** AES is a versatile encryption algorithm that can be used in various modes of operation, depending on the specific requirements of the application.
 For example, it can be used in Electronic Codebook (ECB) mode for simple encryption, or in Cipher Block Chaining (CBC) mode for more secure encryption.

-* **Standardization** : AES is a widely accepted encryption standard that has been adopted by many organizations and industries.
+* **Standardization:** AES is a widely accepted encryption standard that has been adopted by many organizations and industries.
 This means that it is supported by many software and hardware platforms, and can be used in a variety of applications with confidence in its security and interoperability.

 # How to Use
+## How to encrypt:
 To encrypt a message using this tool, simply enter the plaintext message, a secret encryption key, and an initialization vector (IV) into the input fields.
 Then click the "Encrypt" button to generate the encrypted ciphertext.

+## How to decrypt:
 To decrypt a message using this tool, enter the encrypted ciphertext, the secret encryption key, and the initialization vector (IV) into the input fields.
 Then click the "Decrypt" button to generate the plaintext message.

-Note: Make sure to keep the secret encryption key and initialization vector (IV) confidential and secure, as they are required to decrypt the encrypted message.
+**Note:** Make sure to keep the secret encryption key and initialization vector (IV) confidential and secure, as they are required to decrypt the encrypted message.

 # Compatibility
 This tool is designed to work on all major operating systems, including Windows, macOS, and Linux.